Nissan Pintara

-The Nissan Pintara is a compact automobile that was manufactured by Nissan Motor Australia from 1986 until 1992.
+The Nissan Pintara is a compact automobile that was manufactured by Nissan Motor Australia from 1986 to 1992.

 First generation (R31; 1986–1990)

 The first generation R31 Nissan Pintara is a compact family car which was built by Nissan Australia at its Clayton, Victoria assembly plant in Melbourne from mid-1986.

-Replacing the locally produced Nissan Bluebird (910), it was based on the Nissan Skyline with a single fuel-injected 2.0-litre four-cylinder engine, entirely built and sold in Australia to compete with the Mitsubishi Magna.
+It was based on the Nissan Skyline.
+Powered by a single overhead camshaft fuel-injected 2.0-litre four-cylinder engine, it was intended to compete with the Mitsubishi Magna.
 Like the Australian-built six cylinder R31 Skyline, it was offered in sedan and station wagon form.

 Four specification levels of the R31 Pintara were offered: GLi, Executive, GX, and GXE.
 A TRX bodykit package was offered for the GX and GXE sedans, featuring a front and rear air dam, rear spoiler, side skirts, grille cover, alloy wheels and low profile tyres.

 Unlike the later U12 TRX, this did not feature any mechanical upgrades.

-The sole engine choice was a 2.0-litre CA20E inline-four, producing 78 kW (DIN) at 5200 rpm and 160 Nm (DIN) at 3200 rpm.
+The sole engine was a 2.0-litre CA20E inline-four, producing 78 kW (DIN) at 5200 rpm and 160 Nm (DIN) at 3200 rpm.
 This unit was SOHC, multi-point fuel injected featuring electronic concentrated control system (ECCS) including electronic ignition.
 It featured two spark plugs per cylinder to help meet emission requirements.

 This engine was previously seen in the (sportier) Nissan Gazelle and was a particularly high revving engine for a car of this type.

 Rather than build the U11 Bluebird, Nissan Australia had chosen to go the route of building a localised four-cylinder Skyline, because of the Bluebird's switch to front-wheel drive with the U11.
 Nissan Australia had feared that the new front-wheel drive design would not resonate well with the Australian consumer, as the Australian market was well acclimated to rear-wheel drive at the time.

 For this reason, rival Toyota had continued to produce the rear-wheel drive T140 Corona up to 1987 for the Australian market, despite most other markets receiving the front-wheel-drive T150.
 The reality of marketing a front-wheel drive Bluebird in the Australian market would come into fruition with the succeeding U12 model.